Iacob Zadik: First commissions

 During the defense of Moldavia, Zadik helped his troops achieve victory in the Battle of Mărășești, though he later credited success to "the Romanian peasant set out to defend his ancestral lands".
 He was present for, though not directly involved in, the successful bayonet counterattack mounted by the "white ghosts"—soldiers of the 32nd Infantry Regiment, who dressed down to their underwear.
 While serving as a Secretary in the Ministry of War Ammunition (from September 1), Zadik held a command position in the First Battle of Oituz, and became an Officer of the Order of the Crown (he would receive its Grand Cross in 1919).
-Grigore Zadik saw action with the Romanian Air Force (Balloon Corps), despite being underage; as reported by the General, his son's missions were his only cause for worry during that stage of war.
+Grigore Zadik saw action with the Romanian Air Corps (balloon section), despite being underage; as reported by the General, his son's missions were his only cause for worry during that stage of war.
 Grigore survived the campaign and was made a Sublieutenant.

-Bukovina
+Bukovina expedition

+Preparations

 Zadik served in the Romanian War Ministry in 1918–1919, returning to active duty in 1919–1922.
 From February 1918, at a time when Romania had sued for peace, he was serving as commander of the 8th Infantry Division, stationed in Botoșani.
 This period witnessed his participation in the Great Union—specifically, the unification of Romanian-inhabited territories in Austria-Hungary with the Romanian Kingdom.
 In autumn 1918, after the Austrian governor of the Duchy of Bukovina, Josef Graf von Ezdorf, refused a request by Iancu Flondor to cede power, Zadik led the troops who occupied the province.
 These events witnessed a breakdown of social and military order in the Duchy.
 Early on November 5 (Old Style: October 23), Zadik received a report from Anton Ionescu, the Border Guards commander stationed in front of Ițcani, suggesting that the Austrian garrison had left that town, which the Austrian Gendarmerie could no longer protect against civilian violence.
 That afternoon, Zadik received orders to take Ițcani and Suceava.
-The official motivation was provided by reports out of Burdujeni (now in Suceava), namely that "bands armed with rifles and machine guns are devastating the city".
+The official motivation was provided by reports out of Burdujeni (a town now incorporated with Suceava), namely that "bands armed with rifles and machine guns are devastating the city".